wivoliveira/CAP-394/3_EDA.md

 ### Analysis of the Landsat-8 grids (path/row) that intersect the area of interest

-At this moment, we consider all grids that intersect the area do study, regardless of the percentage of intersection.
+At first, we considered all grids that intersect the area do study, regardless of the percentage of intersection.
 For that reason, the following analysis might include grids that present most of their area outside the area of study.

 ```python